sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

 [[registry.mirror]]
 location = "harbor.internal/proxy"
 ```
-I should mention I am using metallb and kube-router here.
+I should mention I am using metallb and Kube-router here.
 Configure your DNS server attached to your nodes to use the IP/domain of your harbor endpoint.
 ```
 kubectl get services -n harbor
 NAME                          TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)                                     AGE